Refresh

 Make sure that you take prior permission or it could backfire when you contact them in future.

-Due to low attention span users often expect a reply as soon as possible and even if you don't have the resources to attend high volume of incoming tickets, this trick can be a good fit for you.
+Due to low attention spans, users often expect a reply as soon as possible and even if you don't have the resources to attend high volumes of incoming tickets, this strategy can be a good fit for you.
+Google's customer service best practices recommend setting realistic expectations and then exceeding them to build customer trust.

-Never assume your users to be tech savvy to understand all the jargons you throw at them because most of them are not.
+Never assume your users to be tech savvy to understand all the jargon you throw at them because most of them are not.
+Nielsen's usability research demonstrates that clear, simple communication reduces user confusion by 60% and increases task completion rates.

-While explaining them a solution it's best to adopt the strategy of how you would explain the same solution to a five year old.
-Write it in simple English and explain in detail so it becomes a no brainer for your user to implement.
+While explaining a solution it's best to adopt the strategy of how you would explain the same solution to a five-year-old.
+Write it in simple English and explain in detail so it becomes a no-brainer for your user to implement.

 It comes with practice and you can read this Reddit group for more inspiration.

 It's a common case when users would ask questions unrelated to your software and even though it's not your duty to find a solution, you should still consider answering them.
+According to Forrester's customer service impact study, companies that provide assistance beyond their core product see 40% higher customer loyalty scores.
 You can use a help desk software to answer the common questions of your users.
+Alternatively, you can integrate an outbound dialer in your support system, so users can directly call your support team for quick resolution.

-For example, a lot of our users ask us how can they use HTML to create a clickable image and even though it's not related to Mailbird, the solution is quite simple and our support person would still explain them how they can do it.
-It takes hardly a minute and establishes a good will with the customer.
+For example, a lot of our users ask us how they can use HTML to create a clickable image and even though it's not related to Mailbird, the solution is quite simple and our support person would still explain how they can do it.
+It takes hardly a minute and establishes goodwill with the customer.

 Be careful to not go overboard.
 If a customer is asking you the recipe for Tiramisu, feel free to decline that politely.